alibama/rapid-prototyping-ecommerce-drupal/sites/all/modules/v3dm/README.txt

 ===========

-Viewer for 3D Models (v3dm) provides a field type to store 3D model files and two formatters to visualize them.
+Viewer for 3D Models (v3dm) provides a field type to store 3D model files and several formatters to visualize them.

 The field type doesn't do very much on its own.
 At present, it's just a container to upload 3D Models.
-In turn, v3dm provides two integration modules for Thingiview.js and JSC3D viewers.
+In turn, v3dm provides integration modules for Thingiview.js and JSC3D viewers.

 This project comes out of the need of a viewer for STL files (stereolithography format for 3D printers).
 While there were no specific